sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/hardware-installation.md

 ### Find the Correct Orientation

-#### Atari ST/STF/STFM
+#### Atari STF/STFM

-The SidecarTridge carrier board has to be plugged into the ROM sockets marked as HI-0 and LO-0 on the Atari ST motherboard.
-The HI-0 socket is the one closest to the bottom edge of the motherboard.
+The SidecarTridge carrier board has to be plugged into the ROM sockets marked as HI-0 and LO-0 on the Atari ST motherboard. **The HI-0 socket is the one closest to the bottom edge of the motherboard.**

 The sockets are 28 pins wide like the SidecarTridge TOS Emulator, so it should be easy to align the emulator with the sockets.

 ![Atari ST/STF/STFM Sidecartridge TOS](/sidecartridge-tos/assets/images/sidecartridge-st2-plugged.png)

+#### Atari ST/ST+/STM

+The SidecarTridge carrier board has to be plugged into the ROM sockets marked as HI-0 and LO-0 on the Atari ST motherboard. **The LO-0 socket is the one closest to the bottom edge of the motherboard.**

+The sockets are 28 pins wide like the SidecarTridge TOS Emulator, so it should be easy to align the emulator with the sockets.

 #### Atari STE